Sebastian Grønning

-Club career
+Career

 AaB

 In 2016, At the age of 19, Grønning was promoted to the first team squad of AaB and concomitantly signed his first professional contract with the club.

 Grønning made his debut for AaB on 17 July 2016.
-He would start on the bench, but replaced Christian Bassogog in the 66th minute of a 1–1 draw against AC Horsens in the Danish Superliga.
+He started on the bench, but replaced Christian Bassogog in the 66th minute of a 1–1 draw against AC Horsens in the Danish Superliga.

 At the end of September 2016, Grønning suffered an injury in one of the ligaments in his ankle.
 This injury kept him out until about February 2017.

 Hobro

 On 6 July 2017, newly-promoted Danish Superliga club Hobro IK announced the signing of Grønning on a two-year deal.
 He left the club at the end of the 2018–19 season.

 Skive

 On 19 July 2019, Skive IK announced that they had signed Grønning on one-year contract.
 He ended the season as Skive's topscorer with 14 goals ind 31 league appearances.